clio-janelia/clio_ingest/README.md

 	% python moc_server.py

-Once the em_processing workflow is enabled (see web interface), a DAG execution run can be performed using the following command-line.
+Once the em_processing workflow is enabled (using the Airflow web interface), a DAG execution run can be performed using the following command-line.

 	% airflow trigger_dag -r refactor1 -c '{"email": "your email"}' em_processing_sample_0.1